This Week in Policy & Public Interest News: 14 Stories You Need to See

-A roundup of the week's most newsworthy policy and public interest press releases from PR Newswire, including new child safety guides and the worst states for identity theft.
+A roundup of the week's most newsworthy policy and public interest press releases from PR Newswire, including egg safety tips for Easter and increasing scam calls to older adults.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.